ShubhanshuTripathi/ShubhanshuTripathi.github.io/README.md

 - Implemented change data capture (CDC) process to store transformed data with SCD Type 2 implementation
 - Improved reusability by developing metadata-driven architecture to create dynamic pipelines, which selectively fetch data by joining required source tables and applying transformations, to generate PII-masked views and extracts as per business requirements
 - Optimized pipelines by applying conditional activity executions to reduce average runtime by 38%
-- Identified and automated the manual and repetitive tasks (like SQL query creation) to save team’s time and efforts
+- Identified and automated the manual and repetitive tasks, by developing dynamic Python scripts to Generate SQL queries and Create directory structures
 - Implemented pre-load, data quality and data control checks
 - Performed data cleaning and applied transformations on parquet and CSV big data feeds
 - Implemented status email notification functionality in pipelines using Azure Logic Apps and Web Activities
-- Identified and covered multiple edge cases to create a more fault-tolerant system
+- Improved fault tolerance by identifying and covering multiple edge cases

 ### Software Engineering
 **Status and Metadata Reports Generation**